GDSC-Iztech/saplinvest/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+- 1.Step
+    Open the project folder in Visual Studio Code
+- 2.Step
+    Run the following command in the terminal to install the required dependencies:
+    "flutter pub get"
+- 3.Step
+    Ensure you have an emulator running or a physical device connected.
+Then, run the app using:
+    "flutter run"
+- 4.Step
+    After running the app, navigate through the registration process, and you will be redirected to the home page.
+    (Work is ongoing for signing in with Google.)